panchal2002/rishabhpanchal/README.md

 ### Minimum requirement :-

-`Done` Database Model Parameters :[ImgName, ImgURL, ImgDetails] `Done` A GET request to the base URL should list All Gallery Images as Cards(3 cards per row) `Done` A GET request to /show/:id should list details of images.
-This will be on click of the above Card `Done` A POST request to / should submit the above form and add it to the database.
+`Done` Database Model Parameters :[ImgName, ImgURL, ImgDetails] <br />
+`Done` A GET request to the base URL should list All Gallery Images as Cards(3 cards per row) <br />
+`Done` A GET request to /show/:id should list details of images.
+This will be on click of the above Card <br />
+`Done` A POST request to / should submit the above form and add it to the database. <br />
-`Done` A GET request to /:id/edit should show a form which has a prefilled Image Name & it must be possible to change Image URL & Image Details.
+`Done` A GET request to /:id/edit should show a form which has a prefilled Image Name & it must be possible to change Image URL & Image Details. <br />
-`Done` A PUT request to /:id/edit should submit the above form and change the appropriate details in the database.
+`Done` A PUT request to /:id/edit should submit the above form and change the appropriate details in the database. <br />
-`Done` A DELETE request to /delete/:id should delete that particular image from the database.
+`Done` A DELETE request to /delete/:id should delete that particular image from the database. <br />
-`Done` A Delete & Edit button should be there in /show/:id
+`Done` A Delete & Edit button should be there in /show/:id <br />

 ### [Plus Point]

 `Done` Implement a Pagination feature in the base URL. i.e The base URL should only list the first 9 entries on the 1st page.
-Next 9 entries on the 2nd page & so on.
+Next 9 entries on the 2nd page & so on.<br />
-`Done` Implement a Search feature in the base URL. i.e It must be possible to search an image by its name across all pages.
+`Done` Implement a Search feature in the base URL. i.e It must be possible to search an image by its name across all pages.<br />

 ### [Advanced ]